Humangent

 The Pattern 3 bet is that if you move the chain into a purpose-built platform, three things get easier at once:

-levelsarray, not rewiring nodes. - The reviewer gets a real interface.
-One place to see pending decisions, full context, and prior approvals -- instead of scrolling Slack.
+2. The reviewer gets a real interface.
+One place to see pending decisions, full context, and prior approvals.
+No Slack archaeology required.

-The trade-off that applies to any managed platform
+The trade-off that applies to any approval control layer

-Whichever managed platform you pick for this pattern, you are adding an external dependency.
+Whichever approval control layer you pick for this pattern, you are adding an external dependency.
 Your approval chain runs through a third-party service.
 If the service goes down, pending approvals stall.
 For some teams that is a dealbreaker.
 For others, the reduction in n8n complexity is worth it, especially when the alternative is a 35-node workflow or a custom database someone has to keep running.

 Conditional routing: different requests, different chains